+This can be incredibly hard.
 It may be that you are required to make a decision regarding euthanasia as a result of an emergency but with most horses it is usually an elective decision based on a combination of chronic weight loss and/or lameness, often associated with age.
 It is often difficult to say exactly when the right time is but as a guide, the primary concern should be your horse’s quality of life.
-If he/she is particularly thin or lame, has difficulty getting up and is left behind or bullied by the herd then it may be appropriate to consider euthanasia.
+This can be difficult especially if you see your horse every day and are less likely to notice gradual changes.
+Try and assess the following:

 Where should it be done?

-Most horses are euthanased at their own yard so that they are relaxed in their surroundings.
+Most people choose to have their horse euthanased at home or at their own yard so that they are relaxed in their surroundings.
 Ideally a flat area of grass is a suitable site, preferably with vehicular access.

 How is it carried out?